Indiana vs. Western Kentucky NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Indiana and its opponents have scored at least 63.5 points -- this matchup's point total -- just one time this year.
+- Indiana and its opponents have scored at least 63.5 points -- this matchup's point total -- only one time this season.

-- The combined points per game average of the two teams, 75.7, is 12.2 points greater than Saturday's over/under.

-- This contest's total is 5.3 points greater than the 58.2 these two squads combine to allow per game this season.
+- Saturday's over/under is 12.2 points lower than the two team's combined 75.7 points per game average.

+- These two squads combine to surrender 58.2 points per game, 5.3 fewer than this contest's over/under.

+- The Hoosiers and their opponents score an average of 49.8 points per game, 13.7 fewer than Saturday's total.

-- The 63.5 over/under in this game is 11.5 points higher than the 52.0 average total in Hilltoppers games this season.
+- The 63.5 total in this game is 11.5 points higher than the 52.0 average total in Hilltoppers games this season.

 Indiana Stats and Trends

-- Indiana has one win against the spread in three games this year.
+- Indiana has one win against the spread in three games this season.

 - The Hoosiers covered the spread in their only game when favored by 9 points or more.

-- Indiana's games this year have gone over the point total two times in three opportunities (66.7%).
+- Indiana's games this year have gone over the total in two out of three opportunities (66.7%).

 - Find the latest spread and moneyline odds for Indiana at SISportsbook.